-ADEQ has determined that there is a reasonable assurance that the activities covered under most these NWPs will be conducted in a manner which, according to the Arkansas Pollution Control and Ecology Commission's Regulation No.2, will not physically alter a significant segment of the waterbody and will not violate the water quality criteria.
+ADEQ has determined that there is a reasonable assurance that this activity will be conducted in a manner which, according to the Arkansas Pollution Control and Ecology Commission's Regulation No.2, will not physically alter a significant segment of the waterbody and will not violate the water quality criteria.

-Therefore, pursuant to §401(a)(1) of the Clean Water Act, the ADEQ hereby issues water quality certification for all NWPs with the exception of NWPs 14, 29, and 43, contingent upon the following conditions:
+Pursuant to §401(a)(1) of the Clean Water Act, the ADEQ hereby issues water quality certification for this project: ADEQ No. 20180146, contingent upon the following conditions:

-- 1) An individual water quality certification request must be submitted to ADEQ for Activities which may impact Extraordinary Resource Waters, Ecologically Sensitive Waterbodies, and Natural Scenic Waterways and their tributaries (within 1 mile) as defined in Regulation No. 2, Water Quality Standards. - 2) The applicant shall contact ADEQ to determine if a Short Term Activity Authorization (STAA) is needed when performing work in the wetted area of any waterbody.
-More information can be obtained by contacting the Water Division Planning Section of ADEQ at 501-682-0946. - 3) The applicant shall implement all practicable best management practices (BMPs) to avoid excessive impacts of sedimentation and turbidity to the surface waters. - 4) The applicant will take all reasonable measures to prevent the spillage or leakage of any chemicals, oil, grease, gasoline, diesel, or other fuels.
-In the unlikely event such spillage or leakage occurs, the applicant must contact ADEQ immediately. - 5) The applicant shall limit construction to low flow periods as much as possible to minimize adverse effects on water quality and aquatic life.
+- 1. The applicant shall implement all practicable best management practices (BMPs) to avoid excessive impacts of sedimentation and turbidity to the surface waters. - 2.
+The applicant will take all reasonable measures to prevent the spillage or leakage of any chemicals, oil, grease, gasoline, diesel, or other fuels.
+In the unlikely event such spillage or leakage occurs, the applicant must contact ADEQ immediately. - 3.
+The applicant shall contact ADEQ to determine if a Short Term Activity Authorization (STAA) is needed when performing work in the wetted area of any waterbody.
+More information can be obtained by contacting the Water Division Planning Section of ADEQ at 501-682-0040. - 4.
+The applicant shall limit construction to low flow periods as much as possible to minimize adverse effects on water quality and aquatic life.